x423xu/GINR/README.md

 - [x] Train loe on shapenet
 - [x] Train functa with hierarchical vae on shapenet
 - [x] Train mnif with hierarchical vae on shapenet
-- [ ] Train loe with hierarchical vae on shapenet
+- [x] Train loe with hierarchical vae on shapenet
+- [x] Add resume training
 - [ ] Train functa with layer vae
 - [ ] Train mnif with layer vae
 - [ ] Train loe with layer vae